A form of Call Back

-- Tony Hawk's Underground 2 starts you off in a Nostalgia Level (the very first game's first level) but then allows you to break into a whole new area left of the original stage.
+- Tony Hawk's Underground 2 starts you off in the very first game's first level, but then allows you to break into a whole new area left of the original stage.

 - After you defeat the Many in System Shock 2, you end up in a rebuilt Medical level of Citadel Station, the first stage of System Shock.
 Well, except for the random geometric shapes floating around.

-- Metal Gear Solid 2 features the Torture Room from the previous game within Arsenal Gear.
+- Metal Gear Solid 2: Sons of Liberty features the Torture Room from the previous game within Arsenal Gear.
 There was a very good reason why, as most of the events in the game were orchestrated to remind Raiden (and the player) of the first game.

 - This was spoofed in Merry Gear Solid 2: Ghosts of Christmas Past, when after being captured, Snake wakes up naked in 14015 Hideo Drive, the setting of the original Merry Gear Solid, and has to retrace the steps of Santa with epic Christmas music playing.